-- Undecided students work with the Associate Dean of Student Success who is located in the Office of the Registrar to determine the best placement until the major is declared. - Advisor/Major changes are also initiated in the Office of the Registrar - It is the responsibility of the student, in cooperation with the appointed academic advisor, to arrange programs so as to satisfy the common requirements for all bachelor's degrees (page 80) and the specific requirements of the major department.
+- Students who have not declared a major are assigned a faculty advisor in one of several academic departments until the student decides upon a major. - Advisor/Major changes are also initiated in the Office of the Registrar - It is the responsibility of the student, in cooperation with the appointed academic advisor, to arrange programs so as to satisfy the common requirements for all bachelor's degrees (page 81) and the specific requirements of the major department.